saucelabs/sauce-docs/docs/api-testing/variables-environment-overrides.md

 Explore our variable containers from the lowest to the highest priority:

+### Company Vault
+The [**Company Vault**](/api-testing/vault/#company-vault) is where you can store variables and snippets to use across globally (i.e., across all of your Projects).

 ### Project Vault
-Each Project has a **Vault** where you can save Project-specific variables and snippets.
-It is global to the Project (i.e., across all tests) and its variables are injected during test execution.
+The [Project **Vault**](/api-testing/vault/#project-vault) is where you can save variables and snippets that will be specific to that Project (i.e., across all tests).
+Its variables are injected during test execution.

 ### Globals/Input Set
-These are _test__-specific and contain the variables needed by the test to perform its duties.
+These are _test_-specific and contain the variables needed by the test to perform its duties.

 Since Globals/Input Set variables can be overridden to hit different Environments, we recommend considering these variables as containers of the default scenario.

 If the same variable exists in both in the **Globals/Input Set** and Project-specific **Vault**, the one used in the **Globals/Input Set** will win over the **Vault**.

-### Overriding Variables
+### Overriding Variables, Environments
 When you declare an overridden variable (using the API, [apifctl command line utility](/api-testing/apifctl-cicd-integration/), or the [**Schedule** tool](/api-testing/schedule-a-test/)) its value will be injected into the test when it's executed.
 If the variable has already been declared in the **Vault** or the **Globals/Input Set**, it will be rewritten with the new value.

-### Environments and Presets
-They are collections of overrides.
-You can save an environment with a name and reuse it when running a test.
+Environments are collections of overrides.
+You can save an environment as a preset with a name and reuse it when running a test.

-### `SET` commands
+### `SET` Commands
 The last item of the chain, the `SET` commands within a test will introduce a runtime variable.
 If a variable with that name has already been declared, it will be overwritten by this.